sanette/bogue/README.md

 _bogue_ is a GUI library for ocaml, with animations, based on SDL2.

-This library can be used for games or for adding nice GUI elements to any ocaml program.
+This library can be used for games or for adding GUI elements to any ocaml program.

 It uses the __SDL2 renderer__ library, which makes it quite fast.

 It is __themable__, and does not try to look like your desktop.
 Instead, it will look the same on every platform.

-Graphics output is scalable, and will hence easily adapt to __Hi-DPI displays__.
+Graphics output is scalable, and hence easily adapts to __Hi-DPI displays__.

-Programming is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.  ​It uses __Threads__ when non-blocking reactions are needed.
+Programming with _bogue_ is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.  ​It uses __Threads__ when non-blocking reactions are needed.

 # features